 It should be noted that the TEACH Act stands apart from the Fair Use exception.
 Even if an instructor is unable to make material available to students under the TEACH Act, the use still may qualify for Fair Use protection.

-Audio and video materials can be made available to students online through NYU Classes:
+Audio and video materials can be made available to students online through NYU Brightspace:

 In addition, copyright law provides a classroom exception in section 110(1) allowing instructors to show entire copyrighted works during the course of a face-to-face class session.

-Uploading full-length films from DVDs into NYU Stream or NYU Classes is not generally supported by fair use or other exceptions to copyright law.
-A much better practice is to request an authorized copy of the film for streaming into NYU Classes.
+Uploading full-length films from DVDs into NYU Stream or NYU Brightspace is not generally supported by fair use or other exceptions to copyright law.
+A much better practice is to request an authorized copy of the film for streaming into NYU Brightspace.